 Your quote will come from Pacific Trade Winds S.A. located in Arenal Costa Rica, our good friends, business partners and sometimes co-stars in photos, videos and adventures here.

-Discovering Paradise On Your Own – Independent Travel
+Discovering Paradise On Your Own – Tips for Independent Travel

 For independent travelers this is a great trip to get a rental car.
 Arranging shuttle transfers on your own is an option, but for more than two people it can be expensive.
 Because there’s no one mini-bus company that covers all the routes it can be a bit confusing and time consuming (on the other hand if you’re using a travel planner then shuttles may be the preferred method).